Introduction to Anderson t-motives: a survey

-The same construction can be applied to series with matrix coefficients.
-Namely, for a scattering matrix $\Psi$ we denote by $\Psi_N$ the result of application of $\th$-shift to all entries of $\Psi$.
-If $M$ has $N=0$ then for its $\Psi_N$ we have $\ka=1$.
-We denote by $D_1$ the matrix coefficient at the $N^{-1}$-th term of $\Psi_N$, and by $D_{11}, \ D_{12}$ some its submatrices.
-These submatrices enter in the mentioned above relation between $\Psi$ and a Siegel matrix of $L(M)$.

-{\bf 11.
+{\bf 14.
 Case $N\ne0$.}

 Here we consider the case $N\ne0$.
 Let $M$ be an Anderson t-motive.
 Recall (see beginning of Section 5) that $T-\th$ is nilpotent on $M/\tau M$.
-We can consider $T$ on $E(M)$ and $\Lie(M)$ as well.
-On $\Lie(M)$ we have $T=N+\th I_n$ where $N$ is nilpotent.
+Recall that $T$ acts on $E(M)$ and $\Lie(M)$, and on $\Lie(M)$ we have $T=N+\th I_n$ where $N$ is nilpotent.
 Let $\g m$ be the minimal number such that $N^\g m=0$.
-Diagram (9.1) remains the same, but the multiplication by $\th$ (the left vertical arrow) is replaced by the operator $T=N+\th I_n$.
-We need to modify a definition of a lattice as follows.
+The definition of $N$-lattice was given in 10.5.1.